maddicoat/AuToGraFS/README.md

 https://wiki.fysik.dtu.dk/ase/download.html#manual-installation

 Python requirements are the same as for the ASE, plus the argparse module.

+Some topologies do not work with the latest version of numpy.
+This is being fixed.